sympy/sympy/doc/src/tutorial/preliminaries.rst

 are more familiar with.
 Or look up the function on Wikipedia and learn something new.

+.. sidebar:: Quick Tip

+   You do not need to install SymPy to try it.
+You can use the online shell at http://live.sympy.org, or the shell at the bottom right of this documentation page.

 You will need to install SymPy first.
 See :ref:`installation`.

 Alternately, you can just use the SymPy Live Sphinx extension to run the code